 Fire Service leaders have the difficult task of gathering information and data from a variety of sources in an effort to insure the safety of the their communities and their firefighters.Details

-In August of 2016, iWomen received an award in the amount of $100,000 from the United States Fire Administration to complete a Study on the Emerging Issues of Women in the Fire Service.Details
+In August of 2016, iWomen partnered with the United States Fire Administration to complete a Study on the Emerging Issues of Women in the Fire Service.Details

 iWomen members – this is a great opportunity to study at John Hopkins Bloomberg School of Public Health with five focus areas, including Environmental Challenges.
 The tie into fire could be challenging but if you are interested you can reach out to Dr. Gielen and identify yourself as an iWomen member.
 Please keep us posted if…Details